mrClapham/b_swan_test/README.md

 I used Less as a CSS preprocessor and set up a Gulp task to watch for changes and compile.

-Dependancys are handled via Bower and dev dependencies via NPM.
+Dependencies are handled via Bower and dev dependencies via NPM.

 I worked a bit of D3 into it too as I love D3.